Isle of Wight, Hampshire

 After 1834

-Because of its status as a Local Act Incorporation, the Isle of Wight was exempt from many of the provisions of the 1834 Poor Law Amendment Act.
+Because of its status as a Local Act Incorporation, the Isle of Wight was exempt from many of the provisions of the 1834 Poor Law Amendment Act and it continued in operation.
 Its member parishes at this time were: Arreton, Binstead, Bonchurch, Brading, Brixton, Brook, Calbourne, Carisbrooke, Chale, Freshwater, Gatcombe, Godshill, Kingston, Mottiston, Newchurch, Newport, Niton, Northwood, St Helen's, St Lawrence, St Nicholas in the Castle, Shalfleet, Shanklin, Shorwell, Thorley, Whippingham, Whitwell, Wootton, Yarmouth, and Yaverland.

-The Isle of Wight workhouse location and layout are shown on the 1908 map below.
+The workhouse location and layout are shown on the 1896 map below.

 A chapel was attached at the north of the main workhouse building.

-The former workhouse buildings now (2001) form part of St Mary's Hospital.
+The former workhouse buildings later formed part of St Mary's Hospital.

 Scattered Homes